Irish business environment and tax advantages of a limited company

 Procedure of Irish limited company registration

-We will need the personal details of the company beneficiaries, directors and a secretary and description of the company planned activities.
+We will need the personal details of the company beneficiaries, directors, and a secretary (we will provide a company secretary if necessary) and description of the company planned activities.
 At least one of the directors must be resident within the European Economic Area (EEA).
 If you do not have such a director, we will assist with paying a bond (please see above).
-Alternatively we can provide an Irish resident non-executive director.
+Alternatively, we can provide an Irish resident non-executive director.